troperville

 This book provides examples of:

-• Aliens Speaking English: But only the ones who've got human hosts, and only because their host would have known it first (assuming that the host did speak English, of course.
+• Aliens Speaking English: But only the ones who've got human hosts, and only because their host would have known it first.
+(Assuming that the host did speak English, of course.
 The story's set in America, though, so for our purposes it's a moot point).

 • Ape Shall Never Kill Ape: The Souls completely neglect to realize that there might be something about humanity (or, hell, any species that isn't their own) worth saving, at least at first.
 The human version of the trope also makes a bit of an appearance, but given that the Souls not only stole our planet, but also our entire way of life, virtually all of our infrastructure, and the bodies of many loved ones, and are still somewhat set on capturing the rest of us and making us hosts as well... you can kind of see the logic in not particularly liking them much, no matter how "altruistic" and "nice" they may otherwise be.

-• Aww, Look!
+• Aw, Look!
 They Really Do Love Each Other: Brothers Ian and Kyle spend most of the story against one another, especially where it relates to Wanda, and it gets to the point where Ian is briefly the main person trying to kick Kyle out of the caves.
 Just when you think they are going to fall into Cain and Abel territory, they get moments that reveal their bond and love for each other.

 • Bad Liar: Wanderer, mostly because Souls (with the exception of Seekers and members of the first wave) never needed to lie.

-• Benevolent Alien Invasion: The "souls" see themselves this way, at least.
+• Benevolent Alien Invasion: The "Souls" see themselves this way, at least.

 • Big Brother Mentor: Jared to Jamie.